How to Become a Psychiatrist

 Psychiatry Clerkship: Students are provided intensive clinical exposure to the assessment and management of patients with psychiatric disorders.
 Under clerkship, students will be assigned to Psychiatry ER shifts and two half-days in outpatient psychiatry clinic settings.

 Following are the most common Job concentrations for a psychiatrist:

 Forensic Psychiatry: Psychiatrist specializing in forensic psychiatry deals with the assessment and treatment of offenders in prison, secure hospitals and the community mental health problems.
-Forensic psychiatrists also provide specialist advice to the courts, the probation service and the prison service.
-It requires understanding of the links between mental health and the law.
+Forensic psychiatrists also provide specialist advice to the courts, the probation service, and the prison service.
+It requires an understanding of the links between mental health and the law.

 Child and Adolescent Psychiatry: a child and adolescent psychiatrist specializes in the diagnosis and the treatment of disorders of thinking, feeling and / or behavior of children and adolescents and their families.
 The study investigates the biopsychosocial factors that influence the development and course of these disorders and treatment responses to various interventions.